Severe storms in Australia: 2018

 On 18 October and 22 December 2018 the Gold Coast got hit with supercell storms producing hail the size of golf balls and damaging winds.

 2019

 On 14 November there was a hail storm with hail the size of cricket balls, with Biggera Bay being the worst hit.

 On 13 December another severe storm hit the very South of QLD 120 mm of rain and left Biggera Waters, and Labrador without mains power.

 2020

 On 31 October 2020, a supercell thunderstorm impacted most of South East Queensland, with giant hail up to 13cm was reported in Hillcrest.
 Giant hail of 14cm in diameter was observed in Forestdale.
 An emergency alert was issued for Lockyer Valley, Ipswich, Jimboomba and Amberley at first, then another alert was issued for parts of the Gold Coast, some locations include Coomera, Southport, Beenleigh.
-This supercell caused over $980 million dollars in insurance costs and had 296,000 lightning strikes.
+This supercell caused over $980 million in insurance costs and had 296,000 lightning strikes.